ddterm/gnome-shell-extension-ddterm/docs/INSTALL.md

 [extensions.gnome.org]: https://extensions.gnome.org/extension/3780/ddterm/

+# Install OS package

+## Arch Linux

+Package is available in AUR: https://aur.archlinux.org/packages/gnome-shell-extension-ddterm

-# Install from a package
+# Install from GNOME Shell extension package

 You can also install the extension from a `.zip` package.